 Two independent ground-closure sensing GPI inputs (GPI 1 and GPI 2; each sharing common ground connection as chassis potential) are available.
-Associated with each GPI user control is a selection of one of 32 user-defined presets in which GPI activation invokes a device control preset.
+Associated with each GPI user control is a selection of one of 32 user-defined card presets in which GPI activation invokes a card control preset.
 Because the GPI closure invokes a user-defined preset, the resulting setup is highly flexible and totally user-defined.
-Invoking a user preset to effect a change involves device setup communication limited only to the items being changed; the device remains on-line during the setup, and the called preset is rapidly applied.
+Invoking a user preset to effect a change involves card setup communication limited only to the items being changed; the card remains on-line during the setup, and the called preset is rapidly applied.

-GPI triggering can be user selected to consider the activity on discrete GPI ports, or combinations of logic states considering both GPI inputs.
+GPI triggering can be user selected to consider the activity on discrete GPI ports, or combinations of logic states considering both GPI inputs, as well as be set for level or edge triggering.
 This flexibility allows multistage, progressive actions to be invoked if desired.
 Indication is provided showing whenever a GPI input has been invoked.